Bio-poetics

 (Or, Beings Formed)

-Constructs organize beings according to their forms, according to their configurations: e.g., being a spherical particle or being a sawtooth wave.
+Constructs organize beings according to their forms, that is, according to how they have come to be configured: e.g., being a spherical particle or being a sawtooth wave.

-An ontogeny of forms coordinates the constituents of a space.
-Or, in other words, an ontogeny of forms determines whether or not a space is measurable.
+An ontogeny of forms coordinates the constituents of a space by actualizing potentials in determinate ways.
+In other words, an ontogeny of forms determines whether a space is measurable and how that measurability takes shape.

-A phylogeny of forms relates two or more different spaces to one another on the basis of (dis-)similarities in their ontogenies, i.e., (dis-)similarities in manner in which the different spaces have been coordinated.
+A phylogeny of forms relates two or more such spaces to one another based on the (dis-)similarities in their ontogenies.
+That is, phylogeny sorts forms by how they have been coordinated, producing regularities and aberrations.

-A construct is an organization that admits beings according to their forms.
+A construct is an organization that admits beings according to their forms—that is, according to how their becoming has been configured.

-• A standardizing construct can only admit beings formed of particles.
+• A standardizing construct admits only beings formed of particles.
+It filters flows to exclude aberrations altogether, conforming to norms of regularity.

-• A normalizing construct and an optimizing construct can admit beings formed of waves alongside beings formed of particles.
+• A normalizing construct and an optimizing construct admit beings formed of waves alongside those formed of particles.
+They tolerate probable aberrations within statistical limits or strategic advantage, respectively.

-• A constructive failure is a dis-organization that occurs when beings formed of fields that have been denied for being noisy make so much noise that they compromise the constructs that deny them.
+A constructive failure occurs when beings formed of noise—beings whose improbable aberrations had been denied admission—are so noisy, generate such indeterminacy, or induce such disruption that they compromise the very constructs that excluded them.

-• Necropolitical systems are gracelessly resolved against constructive failures.
+• Necropolitical systems are gracelessly resolved against constructive failures, preserving themselves by violently suppressing or neutralizing the noise.

 Session 6.2: Mechanisms